Module

 baz.rb:6: warning: invalid call to foo

 If category keyword argument is given, passes the category to Warning.warn.
-The category given must be be one of the following categories:
+The category given must be one of the following categories:

 :deprecated